Fantasyland Theatre

-Fantasyland Theatre, formerly Videopolis, is the name of a 5000 sqft outdoor amphitheater at Disneyland in Anaheim, California.
+Fantasyland Theatre, formerly Videopolis, is a 5000 sqft outdoor amphitheater at Disneyland in Anaheim, California.
 Located in Fantasyland, it has 1,800 seats and functions as a venue for various shows.
 In 1995, the location was renamed to Fantasyland Theater.
 In 2013, it was renamed to the English-classic spelling, Fantasyland Theatre, with the opening of the venue's show Mickey and the Magical Map.

 Predecessor

-The original Fantasyland Theater (different spelling) opened in 1956.
-This theater showed Disney cartoons and Mouseketeers of The Mickey Mouse Club featured short films.
+The original Fantasyland Theater (different spelling) opened in 1956 as the Mickey Mouse Club Theater.
+This theater presented a short film, 3D Jamboree, a 3D film featuring specially filmed footage of the Mouseketeers from The Mickey Mouse Club.
+Additionally the program showcased the Donald Duck cartoon short Working For Peanuts and Adventures in Music: Melody.
+It was the first 3D show in a Disney park.

+In 1965 it was renamed Fantasyland Theater.
 In 1981, it shut down in preparation for construction of the revamped Fantasyland and was then replaced with Pinocchio's Daring Journey in 1983.